The principal forms of doing business in the United Kingdom are as follows:

 Under Tier 2, a sponsoring company in possession of a sponsorship licence will issue a ‘certificate of sponsorship’ to an assignee, and the assignee will then apply for entry clearance (a visa) to come to the United Kingdom to work for that company.
 In order to qualify under Tier 2 (intra-company transfer), which will mean that the UK company will not be required to show that it has searched for a suitably qualified worker for the role that the company wishes the assignee to undertake in the United Kingdom, the assignee must already have been working for the company for 12 months in another location.
 Entry clearance must be obtained before the commencement of one’s assignment from a British Embassy/Consulate in the assignee's country of residence.
 An individual will be refused entry to the United Kingdom if they do not have the appropriate documentation before travelling.

 In recent years there have been major changes to the UK immigration system, including the imposition of certain restrictions to the Tier 2 (intra-company transfer) category and a quota on the Tier 2 (general) category, the category for individuals who have not worked for the company previously overseas or who have worked for it outside the United Kingdom for less than 12 months.

-Complex statutory rules come into play whenever a mixed fund (i.e. an account containing more than one type of income or gains of more than one tax year) is used.
+Complex statutory rules come into play whenever a mixed fund (i.e. an account containing more than one type of income or gains and/or in respect of more than one tax year) is used.
 Before becoming UK resident, an individual should consider establishing separate bank accounts outside the United Kingdom to segregate existing pre-assignment capital.
 In addition, an individual might establish different bank accounts for offshore investment income and earnings that arise after the individual has become UK resident, as this will help to identify the source of funds remitted to the United Kingdom and will help to minimise UK tax liability.
 As the mixed fund law is extremely complex, we recommend that specialist advice be sought in this area as early as possible.